 - Dog Guide Handlers Australia

 - Deafblind West Australians

 - Government Advisory Transport Committee

 - Disability Network Committee

 - Disability Advisory Group and Cycling and Pedestrian Advisory Group for Main Roads WA

 - Disability Network Group – Department of Transport WA

 - Disability Access and inclusion Group for Public Transport Authority and TransPerth

 - Access and Inclusion Group for Perth Airport Redevelopment projects

-If you’d like to find out more about the peer support and advocacy group visit the website Blind Citizens WA.
-At VisAbility we have a range of therapy and group services on offer which can be block-funded or using NDIS,
+If you’d like to find out more about the peer support and advocacy group visit the website Blind Citizens WA (link opens in new window).
+At VisAbility we have a range of therapies and specialist services on offer which can be block-funded or using NDIS.